MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/frameworks.md

 ## React

-Why React?
+### Why React?

 The main reason is that React has a declarative language to model UI and state.

-- React's purpose:
+React's purpose:

 - Declaratively describe user interfaces (UI) and model the state of these interfaces.
 - i.e. use it describe what a finished interface or state should look like and do and React will figure how to get to that.
 - This saves developers at lot of time and as you don't have to check the state before making transaction-level adjustments.

+See [Why React?](https://jscomplete.com/learn/why-react) on JSComplete site.

+### Info about React

 - It is used to develop a dynamic user interface so the DOM is built on the _client side_ - as a Single-Page Application (SPA).
 - This scales well for high volume traffic.
 - This works well for dynamic data such as reading or storing from a backend or database or querying other API services.